You've got a lien on the title to my vehicle. How do I get it taken off?

 Even if you are making payments exactly as the court ordered, the State of Indiana will keep a lien on your vehicle until one of 2 things happen:

-Your total child support arrearage falls below $1,000
+- Your total child support arrearage is paid in full.

 The amount of the lump sum payment is dependent upon several factors, including the amount of your total arrearage, your payment history, and the year, make and model of the vehicle.
 Please contact our office in writing if you wish to negotiate a lump sum payment.